About the parks police service

 - detaining offenders

-- enforcing byelaws and the borough dog control orders
+- enforcing bye-laws and the dog control public spaces protection orders

 - security at park events